johnhorner/pagination/README.md

 * current_is_first
 * current_is_last

 to make it explicit whether the page we are on is the first page, the last page or somewhere in the middle.

+# Warnings:

+The following things will generate a warning:

-TO DO: If you have a small record set or a high enough `per_page` value, the page might be both the first and the last.
+* If you have a small record set or a high enough `per_page` value, the page might be both the first and the last.
+* If you ask for a page which can't exist because it's greater than the total possible pages.

+# `die_on_bad_args`:

+The only time it will (intentionally) die is if you call `new()` with  `die_on_bad_args => 1` and then you call Paginate with a current_page value which can't exist because it's greater than the total possible pages.